Agoric/agoric-sdk/golang/cosmos/x/vstream/spec/01_concepts.md

 ### Forward Iteration and Interchain Queries

-For forward iteration via an Interchain Query without prohibitively costly polling, there must be enforcement of two criteria specified by the Querying
+For forward iteration via an Interchain Query without prohibitively costly polling, there must be enforcement of three criteria specified by the Querying
 chain:
    1. Query height must be later than a specified height.
    2. Query result must not match a specified value.
+   3. Query will time out at another specified block height or time.

 These compose to ensure the returned stream cell is not the same as the latest seen result, and thus that it represents a forward evolution of the stream.

 At the time of this writing, the [draft Interchain Query specification](https://github.com/cosmos/ibc/pull/735)